mrcavalcanti/mosaicoo/contribute/style-guides/themes.md

 ### Using themes in React components

-Here's how to use Grafana themes in React components.
+Here's how to use Mosaicoo themes in React components.

 #### useStyles2 hook